 The project has benefited from a variety of grants from generous organizations and corporations, and has developed a great team of management and volunteers, especially the garden leaders who organize the progress at each garden.
 The project has developed into a large number of programs.
 Check it out at:

 PRG Managing Partner Rich Deming was part of the founding group of the project and is proud to remain involved.
-PRG has assisted the gardens by providing a camera system, wine and biodegradable cups for the regular summer garden parties, and other support.
+PRG has assisted the gardens by providing a camera system, sponsoring the regular summer garden parties, and other support.
 PRG also installed a small (10 KW) solar system on the roof at the FT building, and Rich is an avid builder of water catchment and other fun sustainable garden systems; you can see his 2010 TedxCharlotte talk about the program here.